CIRCL/carl-hauser/SOTA/SOTA.md

 Remove outliers and bad matches :

 -   **CrossCheck** is an alternative to the ratio test.
-Cross-check does matching of two sets of descriptors D1 and D2 in both directions (D1 -&gt; D2 and D2 &lt;- D1) retaining matches that exists in both.
+Cross-check does matching of two sets of descriptors D1 and D2 in both directions (D1 to D2 and D2 to D1) retaining matches that exists in both.

 -   A **ratio test** can be performed on each k-uplets.
 Repetitive patterns are detected if the distance between one descriptor of the target picture is the same with the two best descriptors of the candidate picture.
 2 points on the candidate picture matched 1 point on the target picture.